-All posters and videos must be related to message 11 of the European Code Against Cancer related to Hepatitis B and Human papillomavirus (HPV). www.cancercode.eu.
-Messages should be in line with information on vaccinating against Hepatitis B and HPV as provided by WHO here and here.
+All posters and videos needed to be related to message 11 of the European Code Against Cancer related to Hepatitis B and Human papillomavirus (HPV). www.cancercode.eu.
+Messages were required to be in line with information on vaccinating against Hepatitis B and HPV as provided by WHO here and here.

 Each age category will have two winning groups: one for the best poster, one for the best video.
 All three students in each group will win a prize.
 In addition, if a teacher is responsible for their entering the competition, one teacher per age group and per category will win a 200€ voucher to buy something for the classroom or to organise a class activity.

 Mini Heros Category (7-10yrs) – Junior Category (11-14yrs) – Senior Category (15-18yrs)

 Each student in the winning teams would be able to select one of the following prizes:

 For the winning groups who wish to launch their campaign, microgrants will be available on application.